29 December 2021

 Undoubtedly, Dubrovnik stands out as the most remarkable destination I have visited during my recent five-month exploration of various cities beyond Tartu.
 In addition to the famed Game of Thrones badge forever etched into this village being a key filming location i.e., King's Landing, the city was effortlessly stunning.
 Enduring extra-long hours of bus ride is definitely worth it, to which our Dubrovnik cab driver couldn't agree more Dubrovnik is beautiful just the way it is, with GOT or GOT without.

 Too bad of a Croatia travel experience it was, but that disappointing local encounter was erased, fast-forward to this very moment.
-Right on this very bus back to Zagreb, a Croatian seatmate keeps on insisting to share his food, even filled me up with a cup of drink, despite my declining the generous offer at least more than twice already.
-I was not thirsty nor hungry, but the gesture calmed my bothered soul and dreary heart.
+Right on this very bus back to Zagreb, a Croatian seatmate keeps on insisting to share his food, even filled me up with a cup of drink, despite my declining the generous offer at least more than twice.
+I was not thirsty nor hungry, but here I am sharing a snack with a total Croatian stranger.
+The gesture surely calmed my bothered soul and dreary heart.